ElektraInitiative/libelektra/doc/help/elektra-backends.md

 ## MULTIPLE PLUGINS

-Its clear that too many features in one backend is problematic.
+It's clear that too many features in one backend is problematic.
 It introduces unwanted external dependences and leads to less portable backends.
 Many different aspects clutter the code making the backends unmaintainable.
 Features of other backends cannot be taken